sinclairzx81/hammer/readme.md

 ## Libraries

 It is common to want to move shared library code outside the main application tree into a `libs` directory.
-This is typical in scenarios where shared library code may need to be published or reused for a number of applications.
+This is typical in scenarios where shared library code may need to be published or reused for a number of applications local to the project.
 Hammer provides support for this by way of `tsconfig.json` configuration.

 Consider the following directory structure.